Freenove/Freenove_Super_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0019/codes/python-lang/Thermistor.rst

 In this project code, the ADC value still needs to be read, but the difference here is that a specific formula is used to calculate the temperature value.

-Python Code 11.1.1 Thermometer
+Python Code Thermometer
 ----------------------------------------------------------------

-If you did not configure I2C, please refer to :doc:`Chapter 7 ADC <ADC>`.
+If you did not configure I2C, please refer to :ref:`Chapter 7 <ADC>`.
 If you did, please continue.

 First, observe the project result, and then learn about the code in detail.

 .. hint::
     :red:`If you have any concerns, please contact us via:`  support@freenove.com

-1. Use cd command to enter 11.1.1_Thermometer directory of Python code.
+1. Use cd command to enter 10.1.1_Thermometer directory of Python code.

 .. code-block:: console

-    $ cd ~/Freenove_Kit/Code/Python_GPIOZero_Code/11.1.1_Thermometer
+    $ cd ~/Freenove_Kit/Code/Python_GPIOZero_Code/10.1.1_Thermometer

 2. Use python command to execute Python code “Thermometer.py”.